The same trend seems to be happening in advertising.

 Three potential models:

-• PEOPLE: Everybody in the agency (planning, account, creative) knows enough about each discipline to be able to do the work for any channel.
+- PEOPLE: Everybody in the agency (planning, account, creative) knows enough about each discipline to be able to do the work for any channel.

-• PROCESS: Different disciplines, different specialists, who work all together, all the time, on every project, to collaboratively create complementary pieces of the final output.
+My take: Not realistic - are there enough people like this to fill an agency? - PROCESS: Different disciplines, different specialists, who work all together, all the time, on every project, to collaboratively create complementary pieces of the final output.

-• PRODUCT: May be led by any discipline but output represents a holistic consumer experience, ideally moving beyond "same idea across touchpoints" to pre-idea vector planning.
+My take: Maybe not the most efficient model. - PRODUCT: May be led by any discipline but output represents a holistic consumer experience, ideally moving beyond "same idea across touchpoints" to pre-idea vector planning.

 My take: My preference.
 Probably because I'm specialist-biased.
 More on this in another entry because it would take an entire other entry.